 Preventative Maintenance: Managing new assets is only half the battle.
 “Long term, tracking and understanding the costs associated with the labor for each asset will lead us to do what we really want—which is preventative maintenance instead of reactive maintenance,” Daniels explains.
 “We know assets fail, so we want to get to the point where we can track them and know when that will happen.”
 This tracking allows the town to be proactive and plan for improvements in the capital budget.

 Faster Inspections: Castle Rock field professionals use iPads to take advantage of both Esri and Cartegraph technologies.
-Using ArcGIS maps to quickly locate assets and Cartegraph to conduct on-site inspections, crews are able to complete their work more efficiently.
+Using ArcGIS for water utilities to quickly locate assets and Cartegraph to conduct on-site inspections, crews are able to complete their work more efficiently.

 In 2014, it took the team the entire year to inspect 930 fire hydrants.
 With Cartegraph, Castle Rock Water was able to inspect 831 in just six months.
 “That’s about a 40 to 50 percent increase in productivity,” Daniels says.